The immigration process could be managed through quotas, says the chairman of the Seimas NSGK

 According to the document, the threat to Lithuania’s national security interests is posed by Belarusian citizens who have come to Lithuania and whose connection with Belarusian intelligence has not been broken.
 In addition, Belarusian intelligence services use citizens of their country living in Lithuania who have previously worked in state institutions.

-“Belarusian intelligence services seek to use representatives of the Belarusian diaspora in Lithuania to collect intelligence information about Lithuania and its institutions, the Belarusian democratic opposition and the Belarusian diaspora itself,” the threat assessment reads.
+“Belarusian intelligence services seek to use representatives of the Belarusian diaspora in Lithuania to collect intelligence information regarding Lithuania and its institutions, the Belarusian democratic opposition and the Belarusian diaspora itself,” the threat assessment reads.

 It also warns of the risk of possible attacks linked to Muslim radicalisation.